viboes/std-make/doc/proposal/factories/DXXXX_factories.md

  * Remove `type_constructor_tag` as this was an implementation detail.
  * Refactored `rebind`.
  * Moved `rebind`, `lift`, `reverse_lift`, `_t` and `id` to appendix Non Mandatory Helper Classes and to to `meta` namespace.

+## v0.3 Take in account comments from the ML

+ * Fix some product type and in_place factory issues.
+ * Rename customization point `make` to `make_custom`.
+ * Reference N4471 as this proposal would simplify most of this proposal.